Droughts and Deluges: Non-Linear Effects of Climate Extremes on the Gender Gap in Labour Supply: Theoretical Framework

-\item \emph{Social Cost Channel.} Adverse shock such as climate extremes increase social cost of women's paid labor ($s'(\theta)>0$) by raising mobility constraints, household burden and reducing economic opportunities in affected regions\citep{AfridiMahajanSangwan2022GenderedEffectsDroughts, Escalante_assessing_2022, rao2019gendered, flato2014droughts}.
+\item \emph{Social Cost Channel.} Adverse shock such as climate extremes increase social cost of women's paid labour ($s'(\theta)>0$) by raising mobility constraints, household burden and reducing economic opportunities in affected regions\citep{AfridiMahajanSangwan2022GenderedEffectsDroughts, Escalante_assessing_2022, rao2019gendered, flato2014droughts}.
 Conservative social constraints, as indicated by higher $s(\theta)$, raises marginal cost of women's paid work, i.e., $\frac{\partial \mathcal{L}_f}{\partial s}<0$.
-This generates an additional substitution for paid labor in case of women through $s(\theta)$.
-Hence, the climate shock reduces women's paid labor through social cost channel:
+This generates an additional substitution for paid labour in case of women through $s(\theta)$.
+Hence, the climate shock reduces women's paid labour through social cost channel: